AgentCoop/webmaster/readme.md

 ```bash
 ./webmaster/deploy/run.sh -r laravel-app --rdir ./sandbox/recipes
 ```
 That's it.
-Now your Laravel app is up and running.
+In less then 10 minutes you will have your Laravel app ready for production use.

 1, 2 items are not something you will often do.
 Most likely, you will modify your application runtime environment from time to time.
 That's when you need to re-build and reload your Docker images.

 ## Installation
 In the root directory of your application run the following commands: